aronisch/LiPo-3S-BMS/README.md

 ## TODO
 - Reduce footprint even further
 - Change FET control to high-side
-- Look for alternatives to the atmega to get battery status
+- Look for alternatives to the atmega to get battery status (maybe remove it or put the 5V regulator after the protection)
 - Use right-angle connectors instead of straight ones
 - Better protect SMB port
 - Use XT90 Connectors instead of Dean ?